 For interview requests, promos and guestlists, please contact Gerry Ranson at MuleFreedom PR Gerry@mulefreedom.com

-Here's the front cover of our CD, released on April 7, 2014.
-This timely compilation comprises the band’s 7-inchs along with sole long-player World Inside, all produced in the late ‘70s by Hawkwind drummer Martin Griffin, and some mad live tracks recorded at The White Horse in Launceston in 1980.
-Including a sixteen-page booklet with full band history by archivist Colin Hill, When Silence Was Sound is packaged in mindbending art from the paintbox of noted UK artist John Hurford.
-It’s the first release on the reactivated Reckless Records imprint.
-Available via Cargo, on Amazon and at the Reckless Records shop at 30, Berwick St., London W1.
+Here's the front cover of our When Silence Was Sound CD, released on April 7, 2014.
+This comprehensive compilation comprises the band’s 7-inchs along with sole long-player World Inside, all produced in the late ‘70s by Hawkwind drummer Martin Griffin, and some mad live tracks recorded at The White Horse in Launceston in 1980.
+Hear When Silence Was Sound at https://brainiac5.bandcamp.com/album/when-silence-was-sound

 Space is the Place